juniperbevensee/More_and_Better_AI/README.md

 - **Local Model Execution**: Run your Ollama models locally without the need for external APIs (except for downloading).
 - **Real-time Responses**: Get real-time responses from your models directly in the UI even without access to wifi.

+## Use notes

+Remember LLMs work via token prediction which has potentially fundamental problems related to hallucination.
+Each model is also limited by its training data.
+You can overcome it's fine tuning to an extent with prompt engineering but still, use it as a tool but don't treat it as authoritative truth.
+It's not a lawyer.
+It's not wikipedia.
+It's not your therapist.
+But it can still help you with all three.

 ## Installation

 Before running the app, ensure you have Python installed on your machine.
 Then, clone this repository and install the required packages using pip: